kaljuvee/kaljuvee.github.io/index.md

 - **Kanvas.ai** (2021 - Present): Co-founder
   - Co-founded the first fine art marketplace in the Baltics and the first NFT Marketplace in the Nordics.
 Defined a technical proposal and received a grant from Tezos Foundation to implement.
 Defined and implemented a novel Art Market Index to provide analytics and transparency to the European fine art market.

-- **Seedrs.com** (2023 - Present): European Venture Partner (the Baltics)
-  - Working with Seedrs, the largest equity crowdfunding marketplace in the world, to identify successful fundraising candidates for a Seedrs fundraise (500k+ EUR) both equity and convertible side.
-Working with VCs / LPs to identify the best opportunities for secondary rounds via Seedrs Private Dealing Room.

-- **Paymium.com** (2018 - 2019): Advisor
-  - Advised on a successful token / ICO launch for the first French crypto exchange.

 ### Education

 - **Harvard University**, BS in Applied Mathematics and Economics